How to Budget When You Rely on Cash Tips: This Bartender’s Smart System

 When you rely on tips for your income, it can be hard to save money.

-I’ve been a bartender for years, like about 550,000 other people in the U.S., according to the Bureau of Labor Statistics.
+For years, I’ve worked as a bartender, like about 611,000 other people in the U.S., according to the Bureau of Labor Statistics.
 When you go home with cash every day, it seems to burn a hole right through your pocket.

 I have a friend who absolutely relies on getting the occasional group that tips $700.
 His other four shifts barely pay for gas to work.
 With those fluctuations in pay, it can seem nearly impossible to set a budget.

-Over the years, I’ve developed several strategies to get you off the financial roller coaster and on to a life of greater security.
-Here’s how to manage your budget when you rely on cash tips.
+Over the years, I’ve developed several strategies to get off the financial roller coaster and on to a life of greater security.
+Here’s how to save money as a server.

 Look at the Bigger Picture